RAISE-Lab/Responsible-AI-measures-dataset-for-ethics-evaluation-of-AI-systems/README.md

 # Responsible Artificial Intelligence (RAI) Measures Dataset

+Meaningful governance of any system requires the system to be assessed and monitored effectively.
+In the domain of Artificial Intelligence (AI), global efforts have established a set of ethical principles like fairness, transparency, and privacy upon which AI governance expectations are being built.
+The computing research community has proposed numerous means of measuring an AI system’s normative qualities along these principles.
+Current reporting of these measures is principle-specific, limited in scope, or otherwise dispersed across publication platforms, hindering the domain’s ability to critique its practices.
+To address this, we introduce the Responsible AI Measures Dataset, consolidating 11,865 data points across 791 evaluation measures covering 11 ethical principles.
+It is extracted from a corpus of computing literature (n=257) published between 2011 and 2023.
+The dataset includes detailed descriptions of each measure, AI system characteristics, and publication metadata.
+An accompanying, interactive Sunburst visualization tool supports usability and interpretation.
+The Responsible AI Measures Dataset enables practitioners to explore existing assessment approaches and critically analyze how the computing domain measures normative concepts.

+# Current Version

 Currently, this work is on Version 1.0 of the publicly shared dataset and corresponding visualization.
 The dataset is in a Microsoft Excel (.xslx) format.
 Note that it is not recommended to open the file in a .csv format due to the increased likelihood of corrupted characters and file formatting.
 Please read the below sections for more information on the dataset.

 ## Using the Dataset